Views:

 • 2015 Scheme - £53,655

-The maximum retirement lump sum you'll be able to take tax-free is £268,275.
+The maximum retirement lump sum you could take tax-free was £268,275.

-If you have LTA protection from HM Revenue & Customs (HMRC), you may be able to take a higher tax-free retirement lump sum.
+If you had LTA protection from HM Revenue and Customs (HMRC), you might have been able to take a higher tax-free retirement lump sum.

-Read more information on LTA on our website.
+Find more information about LTA on our website.

 Percentage of LTA

-We cannot estimate the percentage of LTA that your NHS Pension benefits will use.
-This cannot be calculated accurately until your pension benefits are put into payment.
+We did not estimate the percentage of LTA your NHS Pension benefits used.
+This could not be calculated accurately until your pension benefits were put into payment.

 Details on how you can work out the capital value of your pension benefits can be found on our website.

-Members who retired on or after 6 April 2006, can check the percentage of LTA they used on their award letter.
+If who retired on or after 6 April 2006, you can check the percentage of LTA you used on your award letter.

 Applying for LTA protection

-You may need to provide a valuation of your NHS Pension.
+You had to provide a valuation of your NHS Pension.

-You can still claim your pension whilst waiting for an LTA protection certificate.
-We’ll calculate your award on the basis that you do not have protection.
-This will be recalculated on receiving confirmation that protection has been granted.
+We calculated your award on the basis you did not have protection.
+This was recalculated on receiving confirmation protection had been granted.